autogen-ai/governance/README.md

 AutoGen-AI follows the [MVG governance model](https://github.com/github/MVG), which is designed to be fair, transparent, and efficient.
 Key aspects include:

-Clear roles and responsibilities for contributors, maintainers, and project leads A defined decision-making process for various types of project decisions A path for contributors to become maintainers
+- Clear roles and responsibilities for contributors, maintainers, and technical steering committee

+- A defined decision-making process for various types of project decisions

+- A path for contributors to become maintainers

 ## Contributor License Agreement (CLA)